SSWConsulting/SSW.Rules.Content/rules/track-project-documents/rule.md

 ![Figure: Bad Example - You shouldn't look for files on network shares](teams - network share.png)
 :::

 Don't start searching from your start menu either for a program whether that be Notepad, Notepad++, OneNote or even Word.
-This will open the new file locally on your laptop which requires manual copying/sharing later.
-It's easy to forget to do.
+This will open the new file locally on your laptop which requires manual copying/sharing later - and it's easy to forget to do that.

 ::: bad
 ![Figure: Bad Example - You shouldn't create files locally first and then copy them](teams - Not from start menu.png)